Apr 18, 2018 12:27:00 AM

 The Added Value of Cloud Volumes ONTAP (formerly ONTAP Cloud)NetApp offers out-of-the-box cloud storage integration with Cloud Volumes ONTAP for Azure storage.
 Cloud Volumes ONTAP interoperates with Azure cloud storage to cater to multiple use cases such as enterprise workload hosting, disaster recovery with Azure Site Recovery, DevOps and as a file share service.

 Depending on the workloads to be supported, customers have the option to choose from different storage types available in Azure, such as HDD or SSD-backed storage.
-In either case, Cloud Volumes ONTAP helps Azure cost optimization with space-saving storage efficiencies that can lower Azure storage costs in up to 70%.
+In either case, Cloud Volumes ONTAP helps with Azure cost optimization, lowering Azure storage costs up to 70% with space-saving storage efficiencies and data tiering to Azure blob storage..

 NetApp’s hybrid cloud solution helps enterprise customers reap the benefits of both on-premises as well as cloud storage features of cool and archive Azure storage.
 To see how using Cloud Volumes ONTAP can cut down your TCO on Azure, check out our free Azure calculator.